zem-art/todo-app-expo/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## License
+This project **may not be used, copied, or modified** without the written permission of its owner.
+If you would like to use this project, please contact me at zenzenid175@gmail.com.